thomas-xza/COMP16321_python_game/README.md

 ##  Known bugs

+Coming soon.

 ##  Extra notes

-I originally came around to Carnegie Mellon software whilst setting up the HFSC algorithm on OpenWRT for a MIPS router in an office with a limited uplink, after a tutor from a short course at City University had taught me about a less dynamic, and therefore less efficient, algorithm, to introduce quality-of-service networking concepts.
+I originally came around to software from Carnegie Mellon University whilst setting up the HFSC algorithm on OpenWRT for a MIPS router in an office with a limited uplink, after a tutor from a short course at City University had taught me about a less dynamic, and therefore less efficient, algorithm, to introduce quality-of-service networking concepts.
 Sure enough, the HFSC algorithm worked exceptionally well, and it put CMU on the radar for me in a big way.